-Marfan syndrome is an inherited disease that affects the body's connective tissue, which provides the strength, support and elasticity to tendons, cartilage, heart valves, blood vessels, and other vital parts of the body.
+Marfan syndrome is an inherited disease that affects your body's connective tissue, which gives strength, support, and elasticity to tendons, cartilage, heart valves, blood vessels, and other vital parts of your body.

-For people with Marfan syndrome, the connective tissue lacks strength due to its abnormal chemical makeup.
+In people who have Marfan syndrome, connective tissue lacks strength because of its unusual chemical makeup.
 The syndrome affects the bones, eyes, skin, lungs, and nervous system, along with the heart and blood vessels.
-The condition is fairly common, affecting 1 in 5,000 Americans.
-It is found in people of all races and ethnic backgrounds.

 People with Marfan syndrome may have: